 As famed Japanese Iron Chef Masaharu Morimoto once said, “a kitchen without a knife is not a kitchen.”
 And he certainly was not wrong.
 More often than not, a strong, durable chef’s knife is the true workhorse behind any great meal.
-But unlike the celebrity chefs we see on TV or read about in magazines, most of us aren’t about to shell out thousands of dollars for a premium set.
+But unlike the celebrity chefs we see on TV or read about in magazines, most of us aren’t about to shell out thousands of dollars for a premium set of kitchen knives.

 See more: Best Immersion Blenders